Current students and Postdocs

 Mila Singson is a freshman at WSU and an IGNITE undergraduate researcher working on a project investigating whether distance from noise and light sources affect site selection and breeding outcomes in our New Mexico system.
 She is interested in wildlife conservation and animal behavior.

-Liz Heilman is an undergraduate junior at WSU majoring in Wildlife Ecology, and is working in the lab to understand what habitats support painted bunting populations in San Antonio.
+Liz Heilman is an undergraduate junior at WSU majoring in Wildlife Ecology, and is working in the lab to understand what habitats support painted bunting populations in San Antonio, as well as collecting data on cavity nesting birds over the summer at the WSU Arboretum and Steffen Center.

 Fledglings